alice-doc/alice-analysis-tutorial/building/prereq-macos.md

 ## Disable System Integrity Protection

-Since El Capitan (10.11), Apple has introduced a security feature called [System Integrity Protection](https://www.macworld.com/article/2986118/security/how-to-modify-system-integrity-protection-in-el-capitan.html), or SIP.
+Starting from El Capitan (10.11), Apple has introduced a security feature called [System Integrity Protection](https://www.macworld.com/article/2986118/security/how-to-modify-system-integrity-protection-in-el-capitan.html), or SIP.

 At the moment, unfortunately, ALICE software requires this feature to be turned off.